What size wire for well pump? Have a new well installed and need to wire it? You can use a standard romex inside the house.

 How to Wire a 220v Pump Motor

 If you’re installing a new pump, you may be wondering how to wire it.
 The electrical wiring for pump motors isn’t difficult, but it can be dangerous.
 If you don’t know what to do or haven’t used electrical wiring before, you might end up getting shocked.
 Before starting any work, be sure to turn off your power and disconnect the pump circuit.
 If you’re not familiar with electrical safety, you might even start a fire!
 Always use the Ohms method and ensure you’re following all guidelines.

-If you’re using a two-wire system, you need to make sure each wire is connected to a ground terminal.
+When using a two-wire system, you need to make sure each wire is connected to a ground terminal.
 When you’re finished, you can test your pump wiring by connecting one end of each wire to the ground.
 If the pump has a plastic casing, you need to connect the ground lead to the pump’s ground terminal.
 If you’re working on a metal well, you’ll want to connect the ground lead to the electrical service entrance.

 You must connect your pump to a power supply, and make sure that the voltage and frequency match the motor’s nameplate.
 Connect the pump’s wires to the copper ground wire, which is supplied by the manufacturer.
 When you’re finished, test the circuit by running the motor under water for 30 seconds.
 Never try to run the wiring on a dry circuit.
 The power supply can cause a short.